Chapter 1: Introduction

 Accuracy: We can't (or shouldn't) cheat in creating visualisations

-This is the reason we need to take good care of the methodology of reconstruction in order to create scientifically sound reconstructions with comprehensible documentation and goal-oriented communication.
-The first step however is the acquisition of necessary visualisation tools with good 3D software.
-Only if you are capable to produce in 3D what you want, you have the possibilities to create reconstructions focused on scientific values rather than visual ones.
+For this reason, we must pay close attention to the methodology of reconstruction in order to produce scientifically sound reconstructions with comprehensible documentation and targeted communication.
+The first step, however, is to acquire the necessary visualisation tools with good 3D software.
+Only when you are able to produce what you want in 3D will you be able to produce reconstructions that focus on scientific rather than visual values.

 Further Reading